 Can one study in UK without giving IELTS?

 Yes, it is possible for you to study in UK without IELTS!
 The alternatives to IELTS might include online interviews held by the university or a major in English and high school certification.
 These might not be applicable for all universities but certain universities do offer this provision.
-Some of the universities provide this route include the University of Bristol, London Southbank University, Brunel University among others.
+Some of the universities provide this route include the University of East Anglia, University of Bristol, London Southbank University, Brunel University among others.

 What are the top courses to study in UK?

-The universities in the UK are known for providing high quality education through their diverse curriculum, modern infrastructure, and academically brilliant faculty.
+The universities in the UK are known for providing quality education through their diverse curriculum, modern infrastructure, and academically brilliant faculty.
 The most popular courses to study in UK include Natural Sciences, Medicine, Social Sciences, Business, Law, Engineering and Technology, Arts, Media and Communication to name a few.
 So, if you want to build a career in any of these disciplines, you should consider studying in the island nation!